What do I do with investment management or administration fees?

 This process can be completed in reverse for the scenario (mentioned above) where money is returned from one investment and then reinvested in a different product, with fees attached.

-To help you better understand the Investments module as a whole, please visit the module overview page here.
+To help you better understand the Investments module, please visit the module overview page here.